Bonbon-Tang/DL-for-dynamical-systems/README.md

 The fouth experiment was also the Lorenz system but with changed measurement interval.
 The measurement interval was 0.01,0.02,0.05,0.10s in this case.
 The model involved was FNN and LSTM, the best 2 in the previous experiment.
 With the increase of measurement interval, the model could first give more accurate prediction, but then both two models performed less accuracy.
-It seems that there is a best measurement interval for each model to balance the affect of catching the dynamics and reducing the error accumulation.
+It seems that there is a best measurement interval for each model to balance the targets of catching the dynamics and reducing the error accumulation.